 Do we know what causes basal and squamous cell skin cancers?

-Some genes contain instructions for controlling when our cells grow, divide into new cells, and die.
-Genes that help cells grow and divide are called oncogenes.
+Some genes help control when our cells grow, divide into new cells, and die.
+Genes that help cells grow, divide, and stay alive are called oncogenes.
 Genes that keep cell growth in check by slowing down cell division or causing cells to die at the right time are called tumor suppressor genes.
 Cancers can be caused by DNA changes that turn on oncogenes or turn off tumor suppressor genes.
 Changes in several different genes are usually needed for a cell to become cancerous.

-UV radiation can damage DNA.
-Sometimes this damage affects certain genes that control how and when cells grow and divide.
+Sometimes the DNA damage inside skin cells affects certain genes that control how and when the cells grow and divide.
 Usually the cells can repair the damage, but in some cases this results in abnormal DNA, which may be the first step on the path to cancer.

 These are not the only gene changes that play a role in the development of skin cancer.
 There are likely to be many others as well.